Key Takeaways

 Thermal mass refers to a material’s capacity to absorb, store, and release heat.
 The higher the material’s thermal mass, the better it is at absorbing heat.

 Building materials with high thermal mass include concrete, stone, brick, and other dense materials.
 The materials act as barriers against heat.
-They will absorb external heat aimed at them, like direct sunlight, and make sure that the heat does not travel inside the house.
+They will absorb external heat, such as direct sunlight, and prevent it from entering the house.
 When the outside temperature drops, these materials will release heat outside at night.

 Active Cooling Methods That Supplement Passive Cooling